YouTube has said it will restrict videos that include inappropriate images of children’s cartoons, if flagged.

-Many video-makers use popular children’s characters to draw in views from parents and children but not all the content is suitable for younger audiences.
+Many video-makers use popular children’s characters to draw in views from parents and children, but not all the content is suitable for younger audiences.

 YouTube claims to use human reviewers to assess whether a video is or is not appropriate for a younger audience.
-However, a report by The New York Times has found that this type of content has slipped past filters in the past.
+However, a report by The New York Times has found that this type of content has slipped by filters in the past.